-Tianjin Nangang Ethylene Project: please refer to the announcement dated 19 April 2022 published by the Company for further details.
-As at the end of the Reporting Period, the project was in the early stage, and the overall progress was about 30%.
+Tianjin Nangang Ethylene Project (EPC): please refer to the announcement published on 19 April 2022 and 2022 Annual Report published on 19 March 2023 published by the Company for further details.
+As at the end of the Reporting Period, the project was in the peak stage of construction, and the overall progress was over 80%.

-Baling Caprolactam Project: please refer to the announcement dated 12 October 2021 published by the Company for further details.
-As at the end of the Reporting Period, the project has entered the peak period of construction, with an overall progress exceeding 50%.
+Baling Caprolactam Project (EPC): please refer to the announcement published on 12 October 2021 published by the Company for further details.
+As at the end of the Reporting Period, the project was in the final stage of construction, and the overall progress was over 90%.